Highlights: 3000+ people sensitized | 4 million buildings & 200,000 km roads mapped

 We build a community which contributes to OpenStreetMap - a free and editable map of the world.
 It is free to view, free to contribute and even free to download.
 In our quest of creating a Maps for Everyone, we do the following:

-- Sensitize students, development agencies and government organizations about OSM through Sensitization Presentations.
+- Sensitize students, development agencies, government and non-government organizations about OSM through Sensitization Presentations.

-- Deliver Mapping Workshops to train people in mapping.
+- Deliver Mapping Workshops (also called Mapping Parties) to train people on mapping.

-- Expand coverage and enhance quality of OpenStreetMap data.
+- Expand its coverage and enhance the quality of OpenStreetMap data.

 - Stimulate innovations around OSM and OSM data.